oscaramos/calculator/README.md

     * the last number entered
 -   [x] User can click the 'C' button to clear the last number or the last operation.
-If the users last entry was an operation the display will be updated to the value that preceded it.
+If the users last entry was an operation the display will be updated to the left that preceded it.
 -   [x] User can click the 'AC' button to clear all internal work areas and to dig the display to 0.
--   [ ] User can see 'ERR' displayed if any operation would exceed the 8 dig maximum.
+-   [x] User can see 'ERR' displayed if any operation would exceed the 8 dig maximum.

 ## Bonus features